Derrick-Mulwa/AllAfrica-Web-Scraper/readme.md

 8. [License](#license)

 ## Project Overview
-The AllAfrica Web Scraper systematically extracts news articles from AllAfrica's latest news pages, capturing metadata (e.g., headline, author, publication date), content (e.g., story text, embedded links), and images.
+The AllAfrica Web Scraper systematically extracts news articles from AllAfrica's news pages, capturing metadata (e.g., headline, author, publication date), content (e.g., story text, embedded links), and images.
 Data is stored in a SQLite database for easy querying, with support for concurrent scraping and proxy rotation to handle large-scale tasks.
 The project showcases expertise in:
 - **Web Scraping**: Handling dynamic content with Selenium.
 - **Concurrent Processing**: Using `concurrent.futures` for parallel execution.
 - **Database Management**: Storing structured data with SQLite and Pandas.